ttoohey/yadah/packages/subsystem-message-queue/readme.md

 ## MessageQueueMixin

-The `MessageQueueMixin` function will add a `.mq` property to service classes which provides access to the message-queue instance, and a `.queue` getter to use in the `registerListeners()` function.
+The `MessageQueueMixin` function will add a `.mq` property to domain classes which provides access to the message-queue instance, and a `.queue` getter to use in the `registerListeners()` function.